 Continuous extrusion is unique in both the feedstocks it can process and products that it can create.

 By consolidating granular feedstocks such out-of-spec additive manufacturing powders or machining chips/swarf it can add significant value to a waste stream.

 For new products is also possible to process rod or powder feedstocks of aluminium, copper, brass and precious metal alloys to replace conventionally extruded products.

 These might be used in a range of applications such as electrical conductor wire, electrical contactors, electrodes, welding/brazing rods.

-More recent innnovations in the process by the University of Sheffield has opened up the possibility of processing titanium alloys for dental wire, automotive springs and wire-fed additive manufacturing feedstocks.
+More recent innovations in the process by The University of Sheffield has opened up the possibility of processing titanium alloys for dental wire, automotive springs and wire-fed additive manufacturing feedstocks.

 The bespoke BWE 315i Conform machine is a small/medium extruder that has been modified from the base specification making it suitable for both research and production environments.

 A large 132kW drive system provides smooth extrusion operation even with hard to extrude materials such as titanium.

 The machine has inbuilt induction heating for extrusion tooling to provide extremely rapid start-up times and an internal cooling system to moderate extrusion temperatures for microstructural control.

 It includes a Siemens PLC based control system allowing the integration of non-standard external sensors.